Selected Policies, Regulations & Procedures

 Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, and other verbal and physical conduct of a sexual nature.

 Reporting.
 Any person who believes he or she has been subjected to sexual harassment by a student is encouraged to report the alleged acts immediately to the student’s principal.
 Report forms are available in every building.
-If the complainant does not know which school the student attends, the report should be filed with the executive director of School Administration and Leadership.
+If the complainant does not know which school the student attends, the report should be filed with the executive director of System Accountability and School Administration.

 If the complaint involves the Superintendent, the complaint should be filed with the president of the Board of Education.